pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/14_When you should use useCallback.md

 };
 ```

-##### Everytime we click the button, the button gets re-rendered even though no state or visual changes are happening for the Addvocado component
+##### Everytime we click the button, the button gets re-rendered even though no state or visual changes are happening for the Addavocado component

 ```js
 const avocados01 = () => ["🥑", "🥑", "🥑"];